Lycée Georges Clemenceau (Nantes)

 The Lycée Georges Clemenceau, [lise ʒɔʁʒ klemɑ̃so], usually called Lycée Clemenceau is a public secondary school located in Nantes, France, formerly known as the Lycée of Nantes.
 Inaugurated in 1808, it is the oldest secondary school of the town of Nantes and in the department of Loire-Atlantique.

 It offers both a sixth-form college curriculum (as a lycée), and a post-secondary-level curriculum (classes préparatoires).

 It is located next to a botanic garden (Jardin des plantes).
-Train and tram stations offer an easy access to the school for students.
-Furthermore there is a lovely chapel inside.